The London English Study Group Director Fall 2014: Professor Linck Johnson, Department of English

 The deadline for applications to the Fall 2014 London English Study Group is Friday November 8, 2013.
 All applications on the Off-Campus Study/International Programs website and are submitted online.
 Interviews of applicants will be arranged by email, and students will be notified of selections before December 23.
 Written confirmation of participation is due January 13, 2014.

 Passports and Visas

 You must confirm that your passport is valid through December 2014.
-All students participating on the London English Study Group will be required to obtain a U.K. student visa.
-With participation on this study group comes the responsibility of understanding and complying with U.K. government visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop Hall, to learn as much as you can about the regulations.
-For some students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.
+All students participating on the Fall 2014 London English Study Group will be required to obtain a U.K. student visa.
+With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 119 McGregory, to learn as much as you can about the visa requirements.
+For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.

 London English Study Group program dates: August 28 - December 19, 2014

 - Thursday, October 31 at 11:30 a.m.

 - All informational sessions will be held in 408 Lathrop Hall

 For more information, contact Linck Johnson at 315-228-7295 or via email at email@example.com